 Once you’ve reduced your beard’s moisture to the “damp” stage, comb or brush it to remove tangles and knots, or stray hairs that have already fallen out.
 Note: A multitude of loose hairs isn’t a reason to panic.
 It’s normal to lose facial hair every day.
 If you feel like you’re shedding more hair than normal, then try using a comb instead of a brush.

-Whichever grooming tool you use, however, do yourself a favor and use a brush with bristles made of boar’s hair and a comb that’s not handmade – such as the plastic kind you can purchase almost anywhere for a few bucks.
+Whichever grooming tool you use, however, do yourself a favor and use a brush with bristles made of boar’s hair and not a comb that’s not handmade – such as the plastic kind you can purchase almost anywhere for a few bucks.
 Mass manufactured combs and brushes often wreak havoc on your beard.

 The How-To of Applying Balm to Your Beard